Living in Algarve: A Guide About Life as a Retiree and Resident

 • Welcoming expat community: A large and friendly expat community makes it easy to settle in, and English is widely spoken, especially in coastal towns.

-• Natural beauty: The Algarve is known for its stunning natural landscapes, from golden beaches and sea cliffs to rolling countryside and quiet villages dotted with traditional Portuguese houses.
+• Natural beauty: Southern Portugal is known for its stunning natural landscapes, from golden beaches and sea cliffs to rolling countryside and quiet villages dotted with traditional Portuguese houses.

 • Modern amenities: Despite its laid-back vibe, the region has solid infrastructure, excellent healthcare, and a good selection of international schools.